zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the path to the log file containing the shutdown process of an application server.

 ### test.csv.report.property.names
 If this property is set, then a CSV report file will be generated.
-This property contains a comma-delimited list of poshi properties that will be attributed to each individual test within the CSV report.
+This property contains a comma-delimited list of Poshi properties that will be attributed to each individual test within the CSV report.

 ### test.dependencies.dir.name
 Sets the path to a directory that contains dependency files used for Poshi tests.